cosmos/ibc-go/docs/versioned_docs/version-v7.5.x/02-apps/02-interchain-accounts/09-active-channels.md

 # Understanding Active Channels

+The Interchain Accounts module uses either [ORDERED or UNORDERED](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics#ordering) channels.

+When using `ORDERED` channels, the order of transactions when sending packets from a controller to a host chain is maintained.

+When using `UNORDERED` channels, there is no guarantee that the order of transactions when sending packets from the controller to the host chain is maintained.
+Since ibc-go v7.5.0, the default ordering for new ICA channels is `UNORDERED` if no ordering is specified in `MsgRegisterInterchainAccount` (previously the default ordering was `ORDERED`).

-The Interchain Accounts module uses [ORDERED channels](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics#ordering) to maintain the order of transactions when sending packets from a controller to a host chain.
-A limitation when using ORDERED channels is that when a packet times out the channel will be closed.
+> A limitation when using ORDERED channels is that when a packet times out the channel will be closed.

 In the case of a channel closing, a controller chain needs to be able to regain access to the interchain account registered on this channel. `Active Channels` enable this functionality.